BigSoftVideo/AVA360VR/install.md

 From GitHub you will be able to download the latest build release of AVA360VR and run it from Windows 10 on your computer.

+Note that the _AVA360VR_ software package is closed-source (build only) and is free to use for non-commercial purposes.
+Unauthorised use, distribution or alteration of the code is not permitted.
+Copyright (c) 2021 BigSoftVideo.

-Your system will need to fulfil certain requirements.
+To use _AVA360VR_, your computer system and VR gear will need to fulfil certain requirements.

 ### Requirements

 You will need a fast **VR-ready** PC laptop (eg. a gaming laptop) with **Windows 10**.
-AVA360VR now works with most mid- to high-end VR headsets with six-degrees of freedom controllers.
+_AVA360VR_ now works with most mid- to high-end VR headsets with six-degrees of freedom controllers.
 We have tested successfully with the following headsets:
 - HTC VIVE
 - HTC VIVE PRO